Jahannam: Qur'anic descriptions

-Committers of major sins; In addition are those who have committed serious criminal offenses against other human beings: the murder of a believer (Q.4:93, 3:21), usury (Q.2:275), devouring the property of an orphan (Q.4:10), and slander (Q.104), particularly of a chaste woman (Q.24:23).
+In addition are those who have committed serious criminal offenses against other human beings: the murder of a believer (Q.4:93, 3:21), usury (Q.2:275), devouring the property of an orphan (Q.4:10), and slander (Q.104), particularly of a chaste woman (Q.24:23).

-Biblical and historical individuals; Some prominent people mentioned in hadith and the Qur'an as suffering in Hell or destined to suffer there are: Pharaoh (Firʿawn; the pharaoh of The Exodus; Q:10:90-92), the wives of Noah and Lot (Q:66–10), and Abu Lahab and his wife, who were contemporaries and enemies of Muhammad (Q:111).
+Some prominent people mentioned in hadith and the Qur'an as in Hell or destined to go there include Pharaoh (Firʿawn; the pharaoh of The Exodus; Q:10:90-92), the wives of Noah and Lot (Q:66–10), and Abu Lahab and his wife, who were contemporaries and enemies of Muhammad (Q:111).

 Punishments

-The punishments of Hell described in the Qur'an tend to revolve around "skin sensation and digestion".

-Its wretched inhabitants sigh and wail, their scorched skins are constantly exchanged for new ones so that they can taste the torment anew, drink festering water and though death appears on all sides they cannot die.
-They are linked together in chains of 70 cubits, wearing pitch for clothing and fire on their faces have boiling water that will be poured over their heads, melting their insides as well as their skins, and hooks of iron to drag them back if they should try to escape, and their remorseful admissions of wrongdoing and pleading for forgiveness are in vain.

-Hell's resemblance to a prison is strong.
-Inmates have chains around their necks (Q.13:5, 34:33, 36:8, 76:4, etc.), are "tethered" by hooks of iron (Q.22:21), and are guarded by "merciless angels" (zabāniyyah; Q.66:6, 96:18).
+Hell's inhabitants sigh and wail, get new skins when their old ones completely fall off, drink festering water and though death appears on all sides they cannot die.
+They are linked together in chains of 70 cubits, wear pitch for clothing and have their faces covered, hear roaring and boiling, and their remorseful admissions of wrongdoing and pleading for forgiveness are in vain.
+Inmates have chains around their necks (Q.13:5, 36:8, 76:4, etc.), are tethered by hooks of iron (Q.22:21), and are guarded by merciless angels (zabāniyyah; Q.66:6, 96:18).

-Its inmates will be thirsty and hungry "constantly".
-Their fluids will include boiling water (Q.6:70), melted brass, and/or be bitterly cold, "unclean, full of pus".

-In addition to fire (Q.2:174), it has three different unique sources of food:
+Its inmates will be thirsty and hungry.
+Their fluids will include scalding water (Q.6:70), melted brass, and/or be bitterly cold, "unclean, full of pus".
+Three different unique sources of food are mentioned: